Gruff Rhys: Solo

 On 24 January 2005, Rhys released his first solo album, Yr Atal Genhedlaeth, on the Placid Casual label.
 It was a loose, sketchy, all-Welsh-language album, with most of the instruments played by Rhys.
 A tour of Wales and several festival appearances followed.
-After Super Furry Animals signed to Rough Trade, the new label agreed to take on his solo works as well, and on 8 January 2007 they released Candylion, a batch of acoustic pop songs in English, Spanish and Welsh, which Rhys wrote whilst touring Love Kraft but which didn't fit with the direction of the new Super Furry Animals album.
+After Super Furry Animals signed to Rough Trade, the new label agreed to take on his solo works as well, and on 8 January 2007 they released Candylion, a batch of acoustic pop songs in English, Spanish and Welsh, which Rhys wrote whilst touring Love Kraft but which did not fit with the direction of the new Super Furry Animals album.
 A third solo album by Rhys, Hotel Shampoo, was released on 14 February 2011.
 On 4 March 2011, it was announced that Rhys would be playing at Glastonbury 2011.

-In May 2014, Rhys released his new work, American Interior, a combined project of an album, a film, a hardback book and an app for mobile devices.
+In May 2014, Rhys released his new work, American Interior (I Grombil Cyfandir Pell), a combined project of an album, a film, a hardback book and an app for mobile devices.
 The film was co-directed by Dylan Goch, who also worked with Rhys on his previous film, Separado!
 (2010).

 From December 2015 to January 2016, Rhys fronted a co-production with National Theatre Wales titled "The Insatiable, Inflatable Candylion", featuring songs from Candylion and several new tracks.
 The music and lyrics were by Gruff Rhys and the play's text, which included audience participation, by Tim Price.
 The musicians appearing with Rhys were Lisa Jên Brown (who also sang on the original album), Sweet Baboo, Emma Daman Thomas and Kliph Scurlock.
 The show also included actors Remy Beasley, Matthew Bulgo, Dyfan Dwyfor, Natasha Lewis and Dyfrig Morris.

 On 21 April 2016, Rhys released a new song entitled "I Love EU", a song praising the European Union ahead of the EU Referendum on 23 June 2016.

 Rhys released his fifth album, entitled Babelsberg, on 8 June 2018.
 A further album, "Pang!", was released on 13 September 2019, produced by South African DJ Muzi.